 AMD vs Intel – A Bit About Each Company

 First off, we’ll talk about who these companies are and what they do.
 Although people new to computers might not know this, there is actually little difference between what AMD and Intel produce and sell on the market today.
-Both of these companies manufacture CPUs (Central Processing Unit).
+Both of these companies manufacture CPUs (Central Processing Units).
 If you’ve never heard of this before, it’s the part of your computer that does all the computations and calculations.

 Each CPU has different capabilities and can vary in speed and power.
-These differences are what make each company better than the other at their function and cause them to be able to charge a bit more for their products.
+These differences are what make each company better than the other in their function and cause them to be able to charge a bit more for their products.

 Also read: How To Build A Laptop.

 Intel is arguably one of the most well-known chip makers around.
-They have been producing CPUs for over 30 years now and started as an offshoot from another company called Zilog (creator of the Z80 Chip).
+They have been producing CPUs for over 30 years now and started as an offshoot of another company called Zilog (creator of the Z80 Chip).

 Intel has a huge market share and is one of the biggest companies in the world.
 They hold over $55 billion in cash and have almost 100 thousand employees!

 Also read: How To Instal Windows On Mac.

 AMD is an acronym that stands for Advanced Micro Devices Inc. AMD was founded back in 1969 to create semiconductor chips but did not start producing its own line of CPUs until about 10 years later.
 To this day they still produce nearly all of their chips at their factory located in Texas along with other smaller facilities around the world.

 To get technical, AMD has actually been using the x86 instruction set for decades while Intel just recently started using it (and rebranded theirs as “Intel 64”).
 AMD is still the only company that makes CPUs using this particular instruction set.